winniewjeng/exowirc/source/jband-tutorial.rst

   science_seqs = [(65, 458)]
   dark_seqs = [(458, 477)]

-The range may be narrowed when running tests.
-If more than one range is analyzable, simply include the tuple in the array.
+The science image range may be narrowed when running tests of the calibration or photometry steps.
+If more than one range of images is analyzable, simply include the extra tuple in the array.

 Similarly, include the starting and ending indices for the flat image sequences as well as for the dark for flat sequences: